You have no items in your shopping cart.

 The Structure of an Electric Guitar

 If this is your first time seeing all the parts of an Electric Guitar, don't get overwhelmed!
-We will go through each labeled part below so that by the end of this article, you will feel confident identifying and understanding each part of this incredible instrument.
+We will go through each labeled part below so that by the end of this electric guitar guide, you will feel confident identifying and understanding each part of this incredible instrument.

 The headstock of an Electric Guitar holds the strings, tuning machines, and truss rod access cover.
 Each company has their own, custom-shaped headstock so that you always know who made what guitar just by looking at it.
 The picture above features a Paul Reed Smith Silver Sky Electric Guitar with a PRS Headstock.